 Consider the Lender’s Appraisal

 There is a scarcity of homes on the market and you receive an offer on your home.
 The offer is at the price listed.
 Unless the buyer is paying cash the prospective buyer will have to obtain a mortgage.
-Part of the process in obtaining a mortgage is the appraisal.
+Part of the process of obtaining a mortgage is the appraisal.
 The appraisal states the value of the home.
 Homes priced higher than current home values in the area?
 That home will appraise at a lesser value.
-There are options seller will lower price to appraised value.
-Or buyer pays cash compensating for difference.
+There is options seller will lower price to appraised value.
+Or buyer pays cash compensating for the difference.
 Example based on 20% down payment: